CareyLabVT/FLARE_users_guide/flare_users_guide.md

 ![](images/flare_console.png)

-Once the simulation is complete you will find a PDF and a netcdf (.nc) file in `flare_test_sim` directory.
+Once the simulation is complete you will find a PDF and a netcdf (.nc) file in `flare_simulation` directory.
 The PDF is the plotted output and the netcdf file is the flare output.

-## Step 3: Examining FLARE output
+## 4: Examining FLARE output

 First, you can view the PDF that is output automatically.
 The PDF includes the mean and 95% CI for all depths simulated.
 The observations